IIIM-IS/AERA/INSTALL.md

 https://visualstudio.microsoft.com/vs/older-downloads .
 In the installer, under "Desktop development with C++", check "Windows 10 SDK (10.0.17134.0)" and "MSVC v141 - VS 2017 C++ build tools".
+Note that in Visual Studio Community 2022, "Windows 10 SDK (10.0.17134.0)" is not listed as an option.
+Instead, you can install "Windows 10 SDK (10.0.17134.12)" from https://developer.microsoft.com/nl-nl/windows/downloads/sdk-archive/ .

 To install Git, download and install GitHub for Desktop from https://desktop.github.com .